awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-connecting.md

-# Connecting to PostgreSQL with Kerberos Authentication<a name="postgresql-kerberos-connecting"></a>
+# Connecting to PostgreSQL with Kerberos authentication<a name="postgresql-kerberos-connecting"></a>

 You can connect to PostgreSQL with Kerberos authentication with the pgAdmin interface or with a command line interface such as psql\.
-For more information about connecting, see  [Connecting to a DB Instance Running the PostgreSQL Database Engine](USER_ConnectToPostgreSQLInstance.md)  \.
+For more information about connecting, see  [Connecting to a DB instance running the PostgreSQL database engine](USER_ConnectToPostgreSQLInstance.md)  \.

 ## pgAdmin<a name="collapsible-section-pgAdmin"></a>